dhirajbandi/Neural_Networks_Deep_Learning_Practice/README.md

 ## Author
 **Dhiraj Bandi**
 Email: dhirajbandi2000@gmail.com
-GitHub: [your-github-profile]

 ---
-This repository is for educational purposes and contains experiments in deep learning.
+This repository is for educational purposes and contains practice material in deep learning.